OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     const formattedDate = this.dateField.format("YYYY-MM-DD");
 ```

-*Note 1: This is only possible in elements that represent decimal attributes.
-In the other data types, even this attribute is setted, the value will be ignored.*
+*Note 1: This is only possible in elements that represent date attributes.*

-*Note 2: This only changes the number of decimal places in the interface.
-In order to apply decimal places to the server-side data, you need to develop that logic using C# behaviours.*
+*Note 2: This only retrieves the value on that format to be used on Javascript behaviours.
+It does not change the format of the date visible to the user*

 ### **Shared Attributes**
 ### How to change the shared attribute's lookup list?